Ziggeo/ZiggeoiOsSDK/README.md

 - Run "pod install"
 - Open library
 - Compile library
-- Add libZiggeoiOsSDK.a to list of frameworks
+- Add libZiggeoiOsSDK.a and libPods.a to list of frameworks
-- Add library root folder to list of header includes
+- Add Ziggeo library root folder to list of header includes (Header search paths)

 ## Initialize Application